-NWCOC was founded by four trade industry associations who recognized the workforce shortage was a challenge bigger than one company or one association could tackle on its own.
+NWCOC was founded by four trade industry partners who recognized the workforce shortage was a challenge bigger than one company or one association could tackle on its own.
 By combining our efforts and resources, we can recruit and train the next generation of contractors.

-Associated Builders and Contractors (ABC) Pacific Northwest Chapter is a national association representing 23,000 merit shop construction and construction-related firms in 79 chapters across the United States.
+A national association representing 23,000 merit shop construction and construction-related firms in 79 chapters across the United States.
 ABC’s membership represents all specialties within the U.S. construction industry and is comprised primarily of firms that perform work in the industrial and commercial sectors of the industry.

 - ABC is the construction industry’s voice with the legislative, executive and judicial branches of the federal government and with state and local governments, as well as with the news media.